Improving website performance is like regular exercise:

 Affected Metrics: Searches per user

-Context: The next giant that started talking about speed is Google.
+Context: The next giant that started talking about speed was Google.
 In 2009 they also had an “intuition” that speed matters a lot.
 And data showed that they were right.
 Since then, no one has done more to advance web performance standards than Google.

 Key Finding: The cost of bad performance increases and persists over time.